sunrise-stake/docs/docs/home.md

 #### Enhanced Decentralisation
 Usually when you stake SOL, your SOL is staked against to a single validator account, however Marinade and SolBlaze distribute staked SOL to a wide network of hundreds of validators (and growing!).
-Thus staking with Marinade and SolBlaze (and similar staking protocols) makes the Solana blockchain more decentralised, secure and censorship resistant, as it is harder for validators to stage a 51% attack or have control over how transactions are validated.
+Thus staking with Marinade and SolBlaze (and similar staking protocols) makes the Solana blockchain more decentralised, secure and censorship resistant, as it is harder for validators to stage a 51% attack or alter transactions.

 #### Liquid unstaking
 - This means users receive funds immediately
 - Normally unstaking is delayed - one has to wait until the end of the epoch (on average 2 days) to receive funds

 In the future, Sunrise plans to stake with other non-custodial liquid staking protocols.

 ### I am a validator, how can I get involved?